Oscie-Coherence/oscie-proof/README.md

 **CPL × CV > Γ_noise**
 This is the proof.

-Oscie Coherence Intelligence Framework
-Copyright (c) 2025 Carter Anderson (@CohoLabs)
+Oscie Operational Coherence Intelligence Framework Copyright (c) 2025 Carter Lentz (@CohoLabs)

 Licensed under the Apache License, Version 2.0 (the "Apache License") or the MIT License (the "MIT License"), at your option.